 In a conventional LiDAR system, there is (i) a fixed Field-of-View, (ii) a fixed uniform or patterned sampling density, and (iii) a fixed laser shot schedule.
 AEye’s technology allows for these three parameters to vary almost independently.
 This leads to an endless stream of potential innovations and will be the topic of a later paper.

-Instantaneous resolution conveys that resolution, as a metric, is not something dictated by physical constraints alone, such as beam divergence, or number of shots per second.
-Rather, it starts with a faster, more efficient agile LiDAR and then intelligently optimizes resources.
-The ability to instantaneously increase resolution is a critical enabler in the next metric we introduce.
+Instantaneous resolution conveys that resolution, as a metric, is not something dictated by physical constraints alone, such as beam divergence, or number of points per second (the next metric).
+Rather, it starts with a faster, more efficient active LiDAR and then intelligently optimizes resources.
+The ability to instantaneously increase resolution is a critical enabler in the fourth metric we introduce.

 Extended Metric: Object Classification Range

 Range at which you have sufficient data to classify an object

 When it comes to measuring how well automotive LiDAR systems perceive the space around them, manufacturers commonly agree that it is valuable to determine their detection range.
 To optimize safety, the on-board computer system should detect obstacles as far ahead as possible.
 The speed with which they can do so theoretically determines whether control systems can plan and perform timely, evasive maneuvers.
 AEye believes that detection range is a required, but insufficient metric.
 Ultimately, it is the perception system’s ability to classify an object and pass along accurate and timely information to the control system that enables the control system to decide on a basic course of action.